Page last updated: 20 December 2016

 HAZARDS ASSOCIATED WITH MOSQUITO SPECIES

-Aedes aegypti was previously found sporadically in Europe in the first half of the 20th century as far north as Brest and Odessa, but it disappeared from the Mediterranean region due to reasons unknown .
-It has since re-colonised Madeira and parts of Southern Russia and Georgia (Krasnodar Krai and Abkhazia) and has been recently reported in the Netherlands , making it one of the most widespread mosquito species globally.
-There are no climatic reasons why Ae. aegypti, if introduced into Europe, could not survive across southern Europe .
-If this were to happen, it may increase the risk of disease transmission of yellow fever virus and dengue virus .
+Aedes aegypti was previously established in southern Europe from the late 18th to the mid-20th century.
+Its disappearance from the Mediterranean, Black Sea and Macaronesian biogeographical region (Canary Islands, Madeira and the Azores) is not well understood [1,2].
+It has since colonised Madeira , reappeared in parts of southern Russia and Georgia (Krasnodar Krai and Abkhazia) , and has been reported introduced in the Netherlands .
+More recently, VectorNet field studies have shown the species to be widespread over extended areas of Georgia including the capital city of Tbilisi, and its spread into north-eastern Turkey .
+It is nowadays one of the most widespread mosquito species globally.
+There are no climatic and environmental reasons why Ae. aegypti, if introduced, could not survive across southern Europe .
+If this were to happen, it may increase the risk of transmission of chikungunya, dengue, yellow fever, and Zika viruses [1,6,8].
 Although its global establishment is currently restricted due to its intolerance to temperate winters , over the past 25 years there has been an increase in its distribution worldwide .

-The success of this invasive species has largely been due to globalisation.
+The success of Ae. aegypti has largely been due to globalisation.
 It thrives in densely populated areas which lack reliable water supplies, waste management and sanitation .
-Historically, Ae. aegypti has moved from continent to continent via ships, and this method of dispersal is thought to present the highest risk of introducing this mosquito into continental Europe from Madeira.
-It is suggested that Ae. aegypti evolved its domestic behaviour in West Africa and its widespread distribution and colonisation in the tropics led to the highly efficient inter-human transmission of viruses such as dengue .
-This domestic behaviour can provide protection against environmental conditions (as it rests indoors) and numerous habitats suitable as oviposition sites, but can also result in increased sensitivity to control measures used to eliminate them .
+Historically, Ae. aegypti has moved from continent to continent via ships, and this method of dispersal is thought to present the highest risk of introducing this mosquito into continental Europe from Madeira (via ferries).
+It is suggested that Ae. aegypti evolved its domestic behaviour in West Africa, and its widespread colonisation and distribution in the tropics led to highly efficient inter-human transmission of viruses such as dengue .
+This domestic behaviour can provide protection from environmental conditions (as it rests indoors) and numerous habitats suitable as oviposition sites, but can also result in increased sensitivity to control measures used to eliminate the species .

 Biting and disease risk

-Aedes aegypti is a known vector of several viruses including yellow fever virus, dengue virus and chikungunya virus.
-Hundreds of imported cases are reported in Europe every year, including fatal cases .
-Therefore the establishment of this mosquito in Europe raises concerns about autochthonous arbovirus transmission , particularly in southern Europe where climatic conditions are more suitable for the re-establishment of this species.
+Aedes aegypti is a known vector of several viruses including yellow fever virus, dengue virus chikungunya virus and Zika virus.
+In Europe, imported cases are reported every year [13,14].
+Therefore the establishment of this mosquito in Europe raises concerns about autochthonous arbovirus transmission [2,3,15], particularly in southern Europe where climatic conditions are more suitable for the re-establishment of this species.
 In 2012, a large outbreak of dengue fever occurred in the Portuguese Autonomous Region of Madeira associated with Ae. aegypti .
-The epidemic started in October 2012 and by early January 2013 more than 2 000 cases of dengue fever had been reported, with an additional 78 cases reported among European travellers returning from the island .
+The epidemic started in October 2012 and by early January 2013 more than 2 200 cases of dengue fever had been reported, with an additional 78 cases reported among European travellers returning from the island .

 Brief history of spread and European distribution

-Aedes aegypti were most likely transported into the Americas and the Mediterranean on sailing ships from Africa [1,7,14].
-Historically, Ae. aegypti were reported sporadically in Europe from the Atlantic coast (Britain, France, and Portugal) to the Black Sea , displaying a much larger distribution compared to its current one.
-The same applies to North America and Australia .
-This reduction was possibly due to eradication programs.
+Aedes aegypti was most likely transported into the Americas and the Mediterranean on sailing ships from Africa [1,12,20].
+The northernmost documented occurrences in Europe (i.e. Bordeaux and Saint Nazaire, France; Swansea and Southampton, UK) are clearly resulting from introductions via ships, and there is no evidence that the species did establish at these places .
+Historically, the species was sporadically reported in Europe from the Portuguese Atlantic coast to the Black Sea , displaying a much larger distribution compared to its current one.
+The same applies also to North America and Australia .
+This reduction was possibly due to elimination programmes.